 Supermodels represent a specific era in fashion.
 In the 90s, Cindy Crawford and Naomi Campbell defined the edgy glam.
 In the 2000s, Heidi Klum, Kate Moss and Adriana Lima became supermodels and celebrities as their names became well known on the runways and magazines.

-Then, there is the generation of Gigi Hadid, Kendall Jenner, and Cara Delevinge, who carry a personality and almost a brand within each of them that gives them the ability to monetize out of their name and social media presence.
+There is the generation of Gigi Hadid, Kendall Jenner, and Cara Delevinge, who carry a unique personality and almost a brand within each of them that allows them to monetize out of their name and social media presence.

 It may seem as though the big model names from the 90s and 2000s have no business in 2024.
 However, the show was able to create this almost time capsule moment that transported the viewers from the 2010s and 2000s and got them excited by seeing Victoria's Secret angel legends such as Adriana Lima and Alessandra Ambrosio walking down the runway.